 Laser and machine service tech: electronics and mechanical, smart enough to bail out and take a job (within Amada) that traveled a lot less.
-Still with Amada, mainly in areas of factory and laser automation.
+Stayed with Amada, mainly in the areas of factory and laser automation.

 Physicist- also from the R&D group, became a vital part of the Optimo group.
 Performed mechanical and optics design for Optimo’s beam delivery system.
 Very active in beam delivery and alignment systems development and integration.
 Also heavily involved in installation of several of the machines.
 Moved to Amada’s automation efforts after Optimo program ended.